Language development in children aged 1 to 3

 • Talk to your toddler to help them build their vocabulary, understand the purpose of objects around them, and organize the world in their mind.
 For example, show them a toothbrush and say, “This is a toothbrush.
 You clean your teeth with a toothbrush.”

-• Look at family photos together and use simple phrases to describe them, such as, “This was Sarah’s birthday.”
+• Look at family photos together and use simple sentences to describe what you see: “That was Sarah’s party.”
 It’s a great way to help them better understand the world and their place in it.
 You can also focus on what the people in the photographs are doing to help your child learn new verbs.

 • Read your toddler books that explore relatable topics (e.g., a birthday, potty training).
-Ask them questions about the story.
-Let them comment and ask you questions.
-This is the best way for them to develop their language skills.
+Ask questions about the story, but also take the time to comment on what’s happening (e.g., “Oh, the boy is angry!
+Like you when Luca takes away your toy.”).
+Let them comment and ask you questions, as this helps them develop their language skills.

-Remember that all children learn their native language at their own pace.
-Some skills will develop early on, whereas others will appear later.
-If you’re concerned about any aspect of your child’s language development, talk to their doctor or contact the Ordre des orthophonistes et audiologistes du Québec (French only).
+Remember that all children acquire language and communication skills at their own pace.
+Some skills develop early on, whereas others develop later.
+If you’re concerned about any aspect of your child’s language development, talk to their doctor or contact the Ordre des orthophonistes et audiologistes du Québec (French only) for help finding a speech therapist.

 Things to keep in mind

-• A child usually starts talking between 12 and 16 months.
+• A child usually starts talking between the age of 12 and 16 months, but they begin communicating long before that through crying, gestures, and sounds.

 • As their vocabulary grows, they begin to combine words.
 This often happens between 18 months and 2 years of age.

-• To support your child’s language development, engage with their attempts to communicate and repeat what they say correctly while introducing new words.
+• To support your child’s language development, engage with their attempts to communicate.
+Repeat what they say, but correct their mistakes and use additional words.

 Naître et grandir